 But it’s time to boot this gumshoe:

 The intro is simple and gets to the point: a wealthy businessman named Bill Robbins was found dead and it’s your job as a police detective to find his assassin and bring him or her to justice.
 And although they aren’t bad, I wish the intro screen showed more than some woman’s legs.
 But the intro theme is surprisingly good and pumps you up for the game.

 The gameplay consists of choosing a command from a list situated at the right of the screen, with the text appearing at the bottom.
 From the command list, you can choose your destination (when travelling) and other options when interviewing people or searching for clues, with the main view showing the places and people through still images.

 You’ll have to constantly return to your office, either to request warrants from the prosecutor, interrogate suspects and present clues to the crime lab, but it’s also the only place in-game where you can save and load games and check your progress.

 With still images, several lists of commands to choose from and no music whatsoever, the gameplay quickly becomes very monotonous, especially since you need to trigger specific dialogues and events, which then prompts a lot of backtracking to the same locations or people for new dialogues and clues.
 You can’t even get search or arrest warrants until you get a specific clue or dialogue that might be or not related to a specific suspect.

-Also, there’s so many information to discover that unless you have a superb memory, I recommend taking notes about everything and everyone, so as to not get lost in the middle of the investigation.
+Also, there’s so much information to discover that unless you have a superb memory, I recommend taking notes about everything and everyone, to not get lost in the middle of the investigation.

 And that’s not the worst of it.
 First a little spoiler warning: